Helioszjr/helioszjr/README.md

 :mailbox:  helioszjr@gmail.com
 <br>
-:mortar_board:Bachelor in Agronomy, current PhD student in Plant Molecular Breeding 📍 Center of Applied Research in Agriculture - Nupagri at the State University of Maringá (UEM)
+:mortar_board:Bachelor in Agronomy, current PhD student in Plant Molecular Breeding 📍Center of Applied Research in Agriculture - Nupagri at the State University of Maringá (UEM)
 <br>